MalmbergNilsPolimi/PACSWork/challenges/challenge1/README.md

 ## Main goals :
 We need to :
-- write a function that takes in input two function wrappers that define f, grad(f), initial conditions, tolerances, a(0), maximal number of iterations and all other needed parameters, and returns the computed minimum.
+- write a function that takes in input two function wrappers that define f, grad(f), initial conditions, tolerances, a(0), maximal number of iterations and all other needed parameters, and returns the computed minimum -> done.
-- Implement the Armijo rule (used for the approximate line search method).
+- Implement the Armijo rule (used for the approximate line search method) -> done.
-- Use a git repo, add a README.md file, create a Makefile, comment the code and prepare a test case.
+- Use a git repo, add a README.md file, create a Makefile, comment the code and prepare a test case -> done.

 ## Additional goals :
 We can :